Health

 Surprising Ways Your Dominant Eye Affects Daily Life

-Photography.
 When looking through a camera viewfinder, most people instinctively use their dominant eye.
 Right-eye dominant people look through with their right eye, left-eye dominant people with their left.
 Since cameras are designed for right-eye dominant users, left-eye dominant photographers often find their nose pressing awkwardly against the back of the camera - a subtle but real inconvenience.
+Mirrorless cameras with centrally positioned EVFs tend to be more comfortable for left-eye dominant users.

-Sports.
 In activities that require aiming with one eye - shooting, archery, darts - alignment between your dominant hand and dominant eye matters.
 People who are right-handed but left-eye dominant (cross-dominance) tend to have aiming difficulties and may need corrective training.
 In baseball batting, having your dominant eye on the pitcher's side lets you track the ball longer, giving you an advantage.
-(Books on sports science are also a helpful reference.)
+Even in laterally-moving sports like tennis or badminton, tracking balls from the dominant-eye side is reported to be subtly faster.
+Books on sports science are also a helpful reference.

 Can You Change Your Dominant Eye?

 Like handedness, eye dominance is difficult to change through training.
 The brain's visual processing priorities are established in early childhood and are not practically alterable in adulthood.
-However, training programs to improve the balance between both eyes do exist, and some athletes use them to enhance their visual performance.
+However, training programs to improve the balance between both eyes (vision training) do exist, and some athletes use them to enhance their visual performance.
+Specific exercises include tracking objects with only the non-dominant eye and "pencil push-ups" that improve binocular coordination.
+These do not "change" the dominant eye but rather raise the non-dominant eye's capability to reduce the gap between the two.

 Takeaway